 If there's one specifically German aspect about resolutions, it's the word itself: "Vorsätze," which literally translates as "before the sentences."

 Perhaps that could be seen as the ultimate strategy for anyone making promises to themselves to kick off a fresh year: Don't talk too much about your resolutions.
-Instead of all those sentences about how you'll start doing this or that, just consider doing it without a word and see what happens.
+Instead of all those sentences about how you'll start doing this or that, just consider doing it without talking about it at all, and see what happens.

 If it works, you can thank German etymology.